top of page

 Background as a Speech-Language Pathologist

 Jessie works with families facing memory loss and cognitive challenges across the United States as the owner and founder of The Memory Compass.
-She specializes in dementia care, a certified dementia practitioner, and has a background in geriatric speech-language pathology.
+She specializes in dementia care, is a certified dementia practitioner, and has a background in geriatric speech-language pathology.
 Jessie helps families navigate dementia challenges through memory loss navigation consultations and dementia coaching.
-Through these sessions, Jessie equips families with creating solutions to their challenges, saves them time and energy, and reduces the overwhelm by developing their own individualized action plan for now and proactively for the future.
+Through these sessions, Jessie equips families with creating solutions to their challenges, saves them time and energy, and reduces the overwhelm by developing their own individualized action plans for now and proactively for the future.
 If you want to learn more about Jessie's work supporting individuals and families living with memory loss, schedule a free 15-minute discovery call today!
 Click the button below.

-251 views0 comments
+273 views0 comments

 Comments